Which Fabric is best for making clothes for kids (for babies as well as for older children)? This is a question that

 Voile is a semi-sheer fabric which is almost gauze-like.
 This is very similar to cotton lawn, but thinner and more see-through and somewhat crisp.
 But it is also free-flowing.
 It is a very suitable fabric to make little dresses.
 A swiss voile with dots has the dots woven into the sheer background.
 You can use this fabric for smocking as the dots aid in pleating and smocking.

 This fabric, which is lightweight and smooth can be cotton or cotton blend.
 Choose the cotton for making clothes for babies.
 The cotton broadcloth has a lustrous surface texture with a fine rib effect.
 You can make gowns and dresses with this fabric.
 Small kid tops and dresses in this fabric embellished with fine embroidery can be seen in retail showrooms

 4. Handkerchief linen

 This is a cotton fabric available in many different weights – from very thin to somewhat dense, even coarse.
 The thin muslin is great for making baby clothes as you do not get more breathable fabric than this, it being 100% cotton.
-Muslin is usually used for making cloth diaper covers, swaddle clothes, burp clothes etc rather than clothes as it is not very glamourous looking.
+Muslin is usually used for making cloth diaper covers, swaddle clothes, burp cloths etc rather than clothes as it is not very glamourous looking.
 This fabric is very suitable for lining and for making petticoats to wear under dresses.